ZSun666/Time-varying-parameters-with-RNN/README.md

 'simulation_estimate.py' is used for estimating the RNN-TVP model.
 The output is saved to 'simulation/simulated_data/result' as the table with columns: fitted y; true value of y; true value of beta

+'RW_TVP ' is used for estimating the RW-TVP model.
+The output is saved to 'simulation/simulated_data/result' as the table with columns: fitted y; true value of y; true value of beta

 'simulation_evaluate.py' is used for evaluating the result.
 It saves the figures to 'simulation/figure'.

 # real-world application: predict US GDP

 Folder 'economics_data/' contains the codes for predicting US GDP

-'econ_out_sample_pred.py' is the code for generating out-of-sample predictions for US GDP.
+'econ_out_sample_pred.py' is the code for generating out-of-sample predictions for US GDP by RNN-TVP.
+The output is saved to 'economics_data/result/' as the table with columns: predicted value of y; true value of y.

+'RW_TVP.m' is the matlab code for generating out-of-sample predictions for US GDP by RW-TVP.
 The output is saved to 'economics_data/result/' as the table with columns: predicted value of y; true value of y.

 'econ_out_sample_evaluate.py' is the code for evaluating out-of-sample predictions for US GDP.
 The output is saved to 'economics_data/figure'.